 If there is room, affix a second impression nearby.
 It is not necessary to cross out the original seal impression or write an explanation on the document; the reason for the second impression will be obvious.
 If there is no room for a second impression, attach a separate certificate with the same wording, signature and a clear seal impression.
 Line through the original notarial wording and draw a line specifically through your seal and signature.
 Near that old certificate wording, write "See Attached Certificate."

-No. You cannot notarize for your spouse, domestic partner, parent, guardian, child, or sibling, including those who are in-law, step, or "half relatives", except where such a family member is witness to a will or other legal document prepared by you, a notary public and attorney licensed in Massachusetts.
+No. You may not notarize for your spouse, domestic partner, parent, guardian, child, or sibling, including those who are in-law, step, or "half relatives", unless: (1) you are an attorney licensed in Massachusetts; and (2) the document is a will or other legal document prepared that youprepared.

 Why should I need an "apostille?"

-A certification or legalization is generally necessary for documents which leave the United States.
+An apostille, sometimes referred to as acertification or legalization, is often necessary for documents which leave the United States.
 Common types of documents which require certification for acceptance into a foreign country include documents for an international adoption, diplomas issued by an American college or university and various types of records and contracts integral to a company which does business in a foreign country.